axibase/atsd/administration/user-authorization.md

 ![](./images/webhook-user.png)

-The wizard will automatically create a new user account, user and entity groups and grant necessary permissions.
+The wizard automatically creates a new user account, user and entity groups and grants necessary permissions.

 ![](./images/webhook-permissions.png)